bghira/SimpleTuner/OPTIONS.md

                         option is not provided, it is possible that images will be destructively upsampled, harming model
                         performance.
+  --maximum_image_size MAXIMUM_IMAGE_SIZE
+                        When cropping images that are excessively large, the entire scene context may be lost, eg. the crop might just end up being a portion of the background.
+To avoid this, a maximum image size may be provided, which will result in very-large images being downsampled before cropping them.
+This value uses --resolution_type to determine whether it is a pixel edge or megapixel value.
+  --target_downsample_size TARGET_DOWNSAMPLE_SIZE
+                        When using --maximum_image_size, very-large images
+                        exceeding that value will be downsampled to this target size before cropping.
+If --resolution_type=area
+                        and --maximum_image_size=4.0,
+                        --target_downsample_size=2.0 would result in a 4
+                        megapixel image being resized to 2 megapixel before cropping to 1 megapixel.
   --crop CROP           Whether to crop the input images to the resolution.
 If
                         not set, the images will be downsampled instead.
 When cropping is enabled, the images will not be resized